Berkay-Cetin/taskflow-distributed-scheduler-dotnet/README.md

 A production-grade, cloud-native distributed task scheduler built with .NET 8 microservices.
 Define HTTP webhook tasks, schedule them with cron or interval expressions, and monitor real-time execution — all from a clean React dashboard.

-> **"Bring your own tasks, we handle the rest."**
-> Drop TaskFlow into any project, point it at your endpoints, and let it handle scheduling, retries, alerting, and monitoring.

 ---

 ## Architecture